nocturn9x/giambio/README.md

     (or any size in that range) depending on your OS buffers and network congestion
 - We do a little check here: if what we receive is an empty message, then our client is gone and we can exit the loop
-- Since I want to show off giambio's exception handling, I added a little if condition that will raise an exception if a client sends us a message with "exit" as content: this will propagate the task in our `serve` function and kill all children tasks
+- Since I want to show off giambio's exception handling, I added a little if condition that will raise an exception if a client sends us a message with "exit" as content: this will propagate the exception in our `serve` function and kill all children tasks
 - Here comes the "echo" part of "echo server": We log the message to the screen and then send the same data back to our client

 Finally, some startup code: